Umami - The 5th Taste

-As a chef, understanding the umami taste is important.
-It allows you to scientifically pair flavors together, perhaps with foods that are not usually paired together.
+As a chef, understanding the umami taste is essential.
+It allows you to scientifically pair flavors together, perhaps with foods that are not usually paired.
 It explains the Japanese fish sauce flavors with seaweed and miso.

 It also explains why the Italians pair cheese and tomatoes, as with Parmesan cheese sprinkled on tomato sauce.
-I can’t say that I think about how the amino acids and molecules will pair with my taste receptors when cooking, but on a more basic level that is all it is.
+I can’t say that I think about how the amino acids and molecules will pair with my taste receptors when cooking, but that is all it is on a more fundamental level.

-For example, broths may lower their sodium levels by a wide margin simply by adding some fish sauce flavoring, something that is full of the glutamine molecules that give it the umami flavor.
+For example, broths may lower their sodium levels by a wide margin simply by adding fish sauce flavoring, full of the glutamate molecules that give it the umami flavor.

-However, this discovery of umami, which is a staple of MSG, has led to the use of it in a lot of cooking and has had suggested health consequences.
+However, this discovery of umami, a staple of MSG, has led to its use in a lot of cooking and has suggested health consequences.

-This taste leaves you wanting more, which may not be good for people who should stop eating after their second serving like me, but it is beneficial to populations like the elderly who need these nutrients while having enjoyable flavors.
+This taste leaves you wanting more, which may not be suitable for people like me who should stop eating after their second serving.
+Still, it benefits populations like older adults who need these nutrients while having enjoyable flavors.

 There is a lot of science behind the fifth flavor umami, most of which I do not understand since I haven’t taken chemistry for years.
-What I do understand is that it is natural to like and crave the taste of umami, which makes it an important new taste to the list.
+I understand that it is natural to like and crave the taste of umami, which makes it an essential new taste to the list.

-It clarifies and explains why certain foods taste so good together and gives an inside look on how to please people with your blend of flavors.
-If you heard the term umami, either from restaurants or cooking shows, now you know what it means.
+It clarifies and explains why certain foods taste so good together and gives an inside look at how to please people with your blend of flavors.
+If you heard the term umami from restaurants or cooking shows, now you know what it means.

-And if you were looking for the one term to describe the taste you are craving for your home cooked meal, it does exist and now you know it.
+And if you were looking for the one term to describe the taste you crave for your home-cooked meal, it does exist, and now you know it.